 So we have an infinite, eternal, personal God with the ability to create, and who is separate from His creation.
-This leaves us with some form of monotheism.. such as the abrahamic faiths (Islam, Judaism, Christianity).
+This leaves us with some form of monotheism.. such as the so-called abrahamic faiths (Islam, Judaism, Christianity).

 I'm not sure what prophecies Islam deals with, but for sure it defines itself as the diametrical opposite of christianity by explicitly stating that "Allah did not beget a son nor was he begotten" so we can eliminate one by proving the other.
 As a christian, I obviously know more about what the Bible says, so let's focus on that.

-In the historical person of Jesus alone, (one quick google shows that) 360+ prophecies found in the Old Testament were fulfilled, of which 190 could have been fulfilled only by Jesus, and no other person in history.
+In the historical person of Jesus alone, (one quick google shows that) 360+ prophecies found in the Old Testament were fulfilled, of which 190 could only have been fulfilled by Jesus, and no other person in history.
 Therefore, given the historicity of the person of Jesus, that proves, in one fell swoop, that the God revealed in the Old Testament is the true God, and that we can therefore accept the New Testament as fulfillment of it and therefore truth (unless, of course, we can find that aforementioned errancy in either part... which to this day I have yet to find) and that, therefore, eliminates Islam.

-The Bible says that our sin, those bad things we do that offend God.
-While in that state, God does not hear us, and we cannot have a relationship with Him.
-It is only when those sins are paid in full that we can, and that's what Jesus did on the cross, making it available to all who desire to have that reconciled relationship with God.
-The Bible says that He will not turn anyone away who seeks Him.
-For us to receive this forgiveness, we must acknowledge that we are sinners, and repent fully of our sins, understanding that there is nothing we can do to earn this salvation, no good deeds or personal righteousness will ever be enough for us to deserve forgiveness, and that this salvation and forgiveness is the work only of Jesus, who is the Son of God and God Himself, and nobody else.
+The Bible says that our sin, those bad things we do that offend God, separates us from Him, and while in that state of separation, God does not hear us, and we cannot have fellowship with Him.
+It is only when those sins are paid in full that we can, and that's what Jesus did on the cross, making it available to all who desire to be reconciled with God, and the Bible says that He will not turn away anyone who seeks Him.
+For us to receive this forgiveness, we must acknowledge that we are sinners, and repent (which means "to turn away") fully of our sins, understanding that there is nothing we can do to earn this salvation, no good deeds or personal righteousness will ever be enough for us to deserve forgiveness, and that this salvation and forgiveness is the exclusive gift of God, available only through the work of Jesus, the Son of God, and nobody else.
 It is then that our sins are forgiven in full, and we can enter into that relationship with Him.
 There is salvation in no other, because if God is infinite, any sin against Him is an infinite offense, and therefore requires an infinite payment.
-Only God can make an infinite payment, and if Jesus is not God, then our payment in Him is not full, and we have no hope for salvation whatsoever.
+Only God can make an infinite payment, and if Jesus is not God, then His payment is not enough, and we have no hope for salvation whatsoever.